python-can-define-radio/python-course/classroom_activities/ex_guizero.md

 - You may need to install guizero to begin.
   - pip install guizero (from the terminal)
 - guizero builds from top to bottom and spacing or padding is not built in you may have to get creative.
-  - Specific placement is possible using (x,y) coordinates but is beyond the scope of this lesson.
+  - Specific placement is possible using (x,y) grid coordinates but is beyond the scope of this lesson.

 ### Exercises